 This page focuses on the backgrounds of UK-domiciled students who apply to Oxford, are made offers, and are admitted.
-The figures relate to differing levels of socio-economic advantage and progression to higher education across the UK, and are derived from the ACORN and POLAR demographic systems.
+The figures relate to differing levels of socio-economic advantage and progression to higher education across the UK, and are derived from the ACORN and POLAR5 demographic systems.

 ACORN is a postcode-based tool that categorises the UK’s population by level of socio-economic advantage.
 POLAR is a similar tool that measures how likely young people are to participate in higher education based on where they live.
 The ACORN and POLAR systems are widely recognised measures used by the regulator to set admissions targets for universities including Oxford.